aws-samples/eks-workshop/content/monitoring/deploy-prometheus.md

 replicaset.apps/prometheus-server-6d665b876                1         1         1         1m

 ```
-You can access Prometheus server URL by going to any one of your Worker node IP address and specify port **:30900/targets** (for ex, http://52.12.161.128:30900/targets).
+You can access Prometheus server URL by going to any one of your Worker node IP address and specify port **:30900/targets** (for ex, <a href="http://52.12.161.128:30900/targets" data-proofer-ignore>http://52.12.161.128:30900/targets</a>).
 Remember to open port **30900** in your Worker nodes Security Group.
 In the web UI, you can see all the targets and metrics being monitored by Prometheus

 ![prometheus-targets](/images/prometheus-targets.png)